EpochStudio/Galaxies-ToS-Privacy/TOS.md

 - content involving harassment
 - NSFW (not safe for work) content
 - any sort of discrimination
+- threats of any kind
+- link to malicious content

 Using any bugs/exploit of the "service" for Personal Benefits or affect the "service" stability/performance is completely prohibited.